austenmarden/avrae-icewind-dale/002-Owlbear-Hollow.md

 #### Rewards

-1x Scroll of Summon Abyssal Familiar - _This scroll speaks of summoning and binding a ferocious demonic familiar to help you in your travels.
-A crude drawing, likely scrawled by the hand of the cultist you just killed shows a ferocious thousand tooth lined maw and dark soulless eye_
+1x Scroll of Summon Abyssal Familiar - ? gp -  _This scroll speaks of summoning and binding a ferocious demonic familiar to help you in your travels.
+A crude drawing, likely scrawled by the hand of the cultist you just killed shows a ferocious thousand tooth lined maw and dark soulless eye_ - This scroll will only summon [Abyssal Chicken](https://www.dndbeyond.com/monsters/abyssal-chicken) familiars.

-1x Assassination Contract - _Brothers and Sisters, word has reached us of a grave undertaker and his family travelling from the south to disturb our stranglehold on the dead in Icewind.
+1x Assassination Contract - _Brothers and Sisters, word has reached us of a grave undertaker and his family travelling from the south to disturb our stranglehold on the dead in the Dale.
 We cannot let anyone interfere with our affairs.
-Find Bhulin Puhi and insure the only graves he'll tend in these icy realms are his own!_
+Find Bhulin Puhi and insure the only graves he'll tend in these forsaken realms are his own! -The Elder_

-2x Black Velvet Mask - _An ornate black velvet mask sitched with silver thread.
-The word or name Umôrdhoth is repeated several times in crude deep speech across a spiral pattern.
+1x Black Velvet Mask - 25 gp - _An ornate black velvet mask sitched with silver thread.
+The word or name Umôrdhoth is repeated several times in crude deep speech across a spiral pattern._

+1x Scimitar - 25 gp - 1d6 slashing - 3 lbs - Finesse, Light

+1x Half Empty Barrel of "Special Syrup"	- 20gp - _A two gallon stone ware jug containing a pungent smelling unknown sticky substance that reeks of cat excrement and old tree sap.
+The side of the jug is stamped with an emblem of a dead fish with a tree growing out of its guts and the letters N. R. U. in a fancy script below._ - DC10 Nature, DC15 Medicine check: _You can tell that this is hallucinogenic tree sap syrup, a favorite of the downtrodden in Icewind Dale.
+Its use is outlawed in all of the ten towns, as its most common side effect is delusions of grandeur, breaks with reality and generalized psychosis._